 Around the world, Georgia is recognized as a beacon of opportunity for economic prosperity.
-Year after year, our state achieves remarkable growth and solidifies its reputation as the best place to live, work, and thrive.
-Our success stems from a multitude of factors, including our business-friendly climate, streamlined government, and world-class infrastructure.
+Year after year, our state achieves remarkable growth and solidifies its reputation as an unmatched destination to live, work, and thrive.
+Our success stems from a multitude of factors, including our business-friendly climate, streamlined government, and robust infrastructure cohesively connecting our communities.

-As an international transportation hub, Georgia's navigational system - from the world's busiest airport in Atlanta's Hartsfield-Jackson, vast Ports of Savannah and Brunswick, and efficient network of railroads and roadways - facilitates travel and commerce across every region.
-This interconnectivity ensures both Georgians and visitors alike have access to economic opportunity and unforgettable experiences no matter their zip code.
+As an international transportation hub, Georgia's navigational system - from Atlanta's bustling Hartsfield-Jackson Airport, vast Port of Savannah, and efficient network of railroads and roadways - facilitates travel and commerce across every region.
+This interconnectivity propels the economy forward, connects Georgia's people, and offers travelers a truly breathtaking experience wherever they go.